kubernetes-sigs/gateway-api/geps/gep-1897/index.md

     kind: HTTPRoute
     name: my-route
 ```
-However, this will be deferred to further enhancements and details of the behavior of `from`, or inclusion of it, will be left ot future GEPs.
+However, this will be deferred to further enhancements and details of the behavior of `from`, or inclusion of it, will be left ot future GEPs ([issue](https://github.com/kubernetes-sigs/gateway-api/issues/3856)).

 Failures during the TLS handshake may be handled with implementation-specific error codes, such as 500 or 503, or
 other signal that makes the failure sufficiently clear to the requester without revealing too much about the transaction,
 based on established security requirements.

 BackendTLSPolicySpec contains the `TargetRefs` and `Validation` fields.

-* The `Validation` field is a `BackendTLSPolicyValidation` and contains `CACertificateRefs`, `WellKnownCACertificates`, and `Hostname`.
+The `Validation` field is a `BackendTLSPolicyValidation` and contains `CACertificateRefs`, `WellKnownCACertificates`, and `Hostname`.
-* The `TargetRefs` is optional.
-It must be set when providing defaults for a Service, and must not be set when providing route level overrides.

 The `CACertificateRefs` and `WellKnownCACertificates` fields are both optional, but one of them must be set for a valid TLS
 configuration.
 CACertificateRefs is an implementation-specific slice of